Developer Protection

 Developer Protection prevents developers leaking sensitive information such as RSA keys, passwords, and access tokens through the Git version control system.
 It also detects and warn the developer when using packages with known vulnerabilities.

-Developer Protection intercepts git commit commands issued by the developer, and scans all modified files in a Git repository.
-It prevents the uploading of private information in plain text and vulnerable dependencies from Endpoint Security client computers to public locations.
+Developer Protection intercepts git commit commands issued by the developer, and scans all modified files in the Git repository.
+It prevents to upload the private information in plain text and vulnerable dependencies from Endpoint Security client computers to public locations.

-Developer protection is supported on Endpoint Security Client release E84.60 and higher.
+Developer protection is supported on Endpoint Security client E84.60 and higher.

 Off Developer Protection is disabled.
-This is the default.
+By default, this option is selected.

 Detect